zubayrrr/zubayrali.in/content/_index.md

 ---
 title: "Hello World! :wave:"
 description: "Hey there!
-Welcome to my digital nook, where I fumble through the world of ideas, theories and occasional musings."
+Welcome to my digital nook, where I fumble through the world of ideas, theories and occasional musings. chew the cud - a blog to learn, relearn, unlearn."
 ---

 {{< lead >}}